nmshd/documentation/_docs_use-cases/use-case-consumption-delete-an-own-shared-attribute-and-notify-peer.md

 ## On Failure

-- No Attribute can be deleted, if you don't have a LocalAttribute with given `attributeId`.
+- No Attribute can be deleted if you don't have a LocalAttribute with given `attributeId`.
-- No Attribute can be deleted, if the Attribute with given `attributeId` is not an own shared Attribute.
+- No Attribute can be deleted if the Attribute with given `attributeId` is not an own shared Attribute.